GluuFederation/flex/docs/casa/administration/admin-console.md

 [troubleshooting doc](./faq.md#troubleshooting-interception-scripts) in the FAQ.

-### Set Default Authentication Method (Gluu)
+### Set Default Authentication Method (Gluu Flex)
-With the Casa authentication script enabled in the Gluu Server, OpenID Connect clients can now request Casa authentication (i.e. each user's 2FA preferences) using the standard OpenID Connect `acr_value`.
+With the Casa authentication script enabled in the Gluu Flex Server, OpenID Connect clients can now request Casa authentication (i.e. each user's 2FA preferences) using the standard OpenID Connect `acr_value`.

-To make this behavior the default for all Gluu logins, navigate to `Configuration` > `Manage Authentication` > `Default Authentication method` and set `Default acr` and `oxTrust acr` to `casa`.
+To make this behavior the default for all Gluu Flex logins, navigate to `Configuration` > `Manage Authentication` > `Default Authentication method` and set `Default acr` and `oxTrust acr` to `casa`.
 Click update to save your changes.